atgambardella/atgambardella.github.io/_posts/2017-02-19-The-Importance-of-Imitation.markdown

 ### Imitation, Japan, and Korea

 Now back to the main topic, imitation.
 Before coming to Oxford, I lived in Japan for two years.
 I love Japan very much, but I also have to worry about Japan's future.
-As many people know, Japan is currently faced with an aging population, and a shortage of children, which could eventually leave the available workforce too small to support the population.
+As many people know, Japan is currently faced with an aging population and a shortage of children, which could eventually leave the available workforce too small to support the population.
 The generally proposed solutions are:

 1) major reform leading to a better work-life balance, and therefore hopefully more children,